School of Medicine

 Clinical Professor, Psychiatry and Behavioral Sciences

-BioChristiane Brems, PhD, ABPP, RYT-500, C-IAYT, received her PhD in Clinical Psychology from Oklahoma State University in 1987.
+BioChristiane Brems, PhD, ABPP, RYT-500, C-IAYT, is the Founding Director of YogaX, a Special Initiative in the Department of Psychiatry and Behavioral Science.
+She received her PhD in Clinical Psychology from Oklahoma State University in 1987.
 Dr. Brems is licensed as a psychologist in several US states and board-certified as a clinical psychologist by the American Board of Professional Psychology (ABPP).
 She is a registered yoga teacher (E-RYT500) and certified C-IAYT yoga therapist.
 She is also certified in Interactive Guided Imagery.

 She began her career in academia at the University of Oklahoma Health Sciences Center.
 She then served on faculty at the University of Alaska Anchorage for 23 years, where she held a variety of leadership positions, including as (Co-Founding) Director of the Center for Behavioral Health Research and Services, (Co-Founding) Director of the PhD Program in Clinical-Community Psychology, and Interim Vice Provost for Research and Dean of the Graduate School.
 Most recently, she served for nearly six years as Dean and Professor of the School of Graduate Psychology (SGP) at Pacific University Oregon.